We are scaling down the types of items we will ship, because as you might know last year our import tax bill was rather large. So we are looking for:

 - Lever arch files and other filing boxes etc.

 - Stationary – papers, paper clips, pens, scissors, whole punchers and anything else that office (our library) might need.

 - Arts and crafts material – cards, glitter, glue, pens, pencils, stickers, feathers, pipe cleaners and on and on and on.

 - Painting equipment – brushes, rollers.

-- Tools – all useable tools including electrical.
+- Tools – all useable tools including small electrical.

 - Glasses, microscopes, magnifying glasses, binoculars – we give those to the large albino community.